acedmicabhishek/Log/README.md

 I'm going insane
 my body and mind is full of hatred.
 I'm confused and don't know what's going to happen with me .

+I seek a guide , person who can guide me.